chrisdoc/thesis/thesis.md

 [fig:cellarea]

-Figure [fig:cellarea] shows two plots different path loss plots for Hagenberg, Austria.
+Figure [fig:cellarea] shows two different path-loss plots for Hagenberg, Austria.
 The first one Figure [fig:signallevel] depicts the attenuation for each transmitter in the area.
 The red area indicates a small attenuation whereas yellow indicates a high attenuation.
 The colorbar in Figure [fig:signallevelbar] indicates the signal strength (dBm) for the above signal level plot.
 From theses attenuation values, a best server plot – coverage prediction – for each transmitter can be derived as shown in Figure [fig:coveragepred].
 It can be seen that there is an overlapping area between neighboring transmitters.
 The system is using the predicted coverage area for start and end point estimation and timing purposes.

 Call Detection